Download PDF

 2. Pier Scour Parameters for Floodplain

-Similar principles of channel migration apply to the floodplain piers.
-If the channel could migrate into the floodplain piers, then use the max channel hydraulics in the floodplain too.
+In the same way that HEC-18 considers thalweg migration to compute channel pier scour, the analysis also considers channel migration for floodplain piers.
+If the channel could migrate into the floodplain piers (e.g. Figure below), then use the max channel hydraulics for those floodplain piers as well.
 But if the channel is not likely to migrate, then the maximum hydraulics from the overbank pier approach XS are appropriate.

 In the example below, there are three piers (red) that are clearly associated with the channel.